autumnawbrey/DECATimaging-/README.md

 6. Need to run alignimages.py three times per survey to account for all filters within each field.

 7. **Run stiff** on the three finalized, stacked, and aligned images (so the g, r, and i filter images) for each survey.
+Stiff can be downloaded from the .tar file.
 This will give one final .tif image for one chipnumber for the survey (this only works for three filters though, no more than that). **To convert this tif to a jpg, use converttiftojpg.ipynb**

 8. Makingrgbimages.ipynb can be used for plotting individual fits files and stacking them on top of each other, but stacking them will only work if they are already properly aligned.